-Incident Being Reported: Procedure Institution Will Follow For Students: Procedure Institution Will Follow For Employees: Employees: Standa Demestic Violence Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care.
+Incident Being Reported: Р Procedure Institution Will Follow For Students: Pro ocedure Institution Will Follow For Employees: Evidentiary Standard Domestic Violence 3.4.5.6.9. (immediate vs. delayed report), institution will provide complainant with access to medical care.
 If applicable, institution will provide written information to complainant on how to preserve evidence.
-Institution will assess immediate safety needs of complainant with contact information for local police if complainant requests AND provide complainant with contact information for local police department.
+Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department.
 Institution will provide complainant with referrals to on- and off-campus mental health providers.
 Institution will assess need to implement interim or long-term supportive measures such as housing changes, changes in class schedules, and "No Contact" directives between the parties.
-Institution will provide complainant with referrals to one and off-campus mental health providers.
-Institution will provide complainant with referrals to one and off-campus mental health providers.
-Institution will provide a copy of the Policy on Nondiscrimination Based on Sex and Gender to the complainant and respondent of the outcome of the investigation, whether or not charges will be assessed, as well as any applicable corrective action.
+Institution will provide a copy of the Policy on Nondiscrimination Based on Sex and Gender to the complainant and the respondent, and inform them regarding timeframes for inquiry, investigation, and resolution.
+Institution will inform the complainant and respondent of the outcome of the investigation, whether or not charges will be assessed, as well as any applicable corrective action.
 Institution will inform the complainant and respondent of allegations being investigated, evidence used to determine responsibility of violation of policy, as well as any applicable corrective action.
-Institution will inform the corrective action.
-Institution will provide and provide an
+Institution will hold an administrative hearing to determine responsibility of violation of policy, as well as any applicable corrective action.
+9. Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care.
+If applicable, institution will provide written information to complainant on how to preserve evidence.
+Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department.
+Institution will provide complainant with referrals to the Employee Assistance Program for mental health providers.
+Institution will assess need to implement interim or long-term protective measures, such as workplace changes.
+Institution will provide written or verbal instructions on how to obtain a protective or restraining order.
+Institution will provide a copy of the Policy on Nondiscrimination Based on Sex and Gender to the complainant and the respondent, and inform them regarding timeframes.
+Institution will inform the complainant and respondent of the outcome of the investigation.
+Institution will protect the complainant from retaliation and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
+Preponderance of the evidence standard violation of policy.